It’s Your Brand Community that Matters

 Decades back, big agencies fought for clients by claiming that one had a magic potion packaged as brand character, while another espoused the power of brand personality.
 Creative, no?

 More recently, the agency world was all a-twitter (literally and figuratively) about being everywhere all at once.
 It was called integrated marketing and it was great for billings but wasted scads of dough because ad folks and their clients quickly discovered their customers weren’t everywhere, all the time.
-In fact, most of them were all over of the place … most of the time.
+In fact, most of them weren’t even paying much attention, regardless of where they were.

 Then the webternet arrived, followed by our current search engine overlords, and digital advertising was all things to ad people.
 Go digital NOW!
 Fast!!
 Faster!!!
 Don’t think about … just buy every damn platform!
 Be hip!
 Ain’t it fun?